 - You feel some other administrator downloaded your passwords from Chrome and wanted to change.

-2. Export Passwords from Chrome
+1. Export Passwords from Chrome

 - Go to “chrome://settings” URL on the address bar.

-- Chrome will show you an export passwords prompt and click on “Export Passwords” button.
+- Chrome will show you an export passwords prompt and click on “Export passwords” button.

 - You need to enter the administrator password of your PC or Mac in order to export passwords from Chrome.
 This is the only security Chrome has to protect your passwords.
 This essentially means anyone having the administrator password of your computer can download all your passwords from Chrome browser.
 Enter your admin password and click ok.

-- By default, Chrome will assign the file name as “Chrome Passwords” and the file format will in comma-separated values (CSV).
+- By default, Chrome will assign the file name as “Chrome Passwords” and the file format will be in comma-separated values (CSV).
 If required, change the file name and choose the destination folder you want to save on your computer.

-- Now that you have the CSV file saved on your PC.
+- Now that you have the CSV file saved on your computer.
 Open it with Microsoft Excel on Windows or with Apple Numbers on Mac to see all your usernames and passwords stored in Chrome.

-3. Export Password Option Not Available
+1.1.
+Export Password Option Not Available

-4. Caution with Password Download
+1.2.
+Caution with Password Download

-Remember anyone having administrator access to your PC or Mac can download the passwords from Chrome.
+Remember, anyone having administrator access to your PC or Mac can download the passwords from Chrome.
 So, when you found someone stole your credentials, the first step you should do is to change your admin password.
 Then you can change the passwords in Chrome by downloading the CSV file and upload back with new passwords.

 Also understand that the CSV file is not password protected.
 This means anyone can open and get the passwords details that you have stored in Chrome.
 We strongly recommend to delete the CSV file after the purpose is resolved.

-5. Enable Password Import Flag
+2.1.
+Enable Password Import in Chrome

 - First close all other browser sessions as you need to relaunch the browser.